-In 2019 and 2020 I played some live shows with Smells Like Nirvana, the midwest's number 1 Nirvana tribute featuring Paul Wandtke of Dead Original, formerly of Trivium.
-These shows included a headlining show at House of Blues Cleveland, City Winery in Chicago, and multiple shows in New York and the Chicagoland region.
+In 2019 and 2020 I played some live shows on drums with Smells Like Nirvana, the midwest's number 1 Nirvana tribute featuring Paul Wandtke of Dead Original, formerly of Trivium.
+These shows included a headlining show at House of Blues Cleveland, City Winery in Chicago, and multiple shows in the New York and the Chicagoland regions.
 Be sure to keep an eye out for when they're playing live.

 On May 1st, 2020, both Stampy AND Electric Villain released new music.
 Stampy's first single from our second album was released on all streaming platforms.
 I also recorded a 5 song EP with Electric Villain called 'Making the Best of It, Vol. 1', which was completed thanks to many GoFundMe donations.
 This album was made in response to the Covid-19 pandemic.
 It is currently available everywhere.

 On August 10th, 2020 I released the debut single from Snake Dealer, an original music project formed with the guys from Peephole: Tribute to System of a Down.
 The song 'Blood Night' can be heard on all streaming platforms and on my music page.